 Her look was happier, but skeptical.
 "Me too?"

 He smiled as he thought of her in England.
 His colleagues were in for a shock.
 She may have turned over a new leaf, but she was far from tame.
-He knew that Willow and the others weren't entirely comfortable with her even after all the good she had done.
+He knew that Willow and the others weren't entirely comfortable with her even after all the good she'd done.
 Of course, Faith hadn't helped matters by being as arrogant and rude as she could be to the Scoobies.
 The original Scoobies anyway.
 She seemed to get along fine with Tara and Anya.
 And with him.
-In fact, to him she had been gentle, polite.
+In fact, to him she'd been gentle, polite.
 Or as polite as she could get.
 He smiled.

 "What?"
 Her voice was only mildly irritated.
 He considered that an excellent sign.

 "You haven't been what I'd call civil to Willow and Xander, but you've shown me nothing but respect.
 Why?"

 She considered his question, her eyes meeting his fearlessly.
 "You were always nice to me, Giles.
 You never tried to hurt me or lock me up.
 You might have been able to help me if Wesley hadn't screwed everything up."
 She stopped as if unsure.

 "And you're so miserable.
 I get sad just looking at you."
 She shrugged.
 "Call me a big softie.
 Don't tell anyone that though."

 He smiled at her.